 Silk Mill - An educational journey through the production of silk, one of China's most famous and luxurious materials.
 Learn about the use of silkworms and silk moths in its production; the manufacturing process; as well as silk's journey along the Silk Road which brought this product across Asia and Europe.

-Huangpu River Cruise - There is no better way to see the juxtaposition of eras in Shanghai's history than by taking a cruise on the Huangpu River.
-At night, the dazzling colours and lights from Pudong shine bright onto the more modest twilight of the Bund.
+Huangpu River - There is no better way to see the juxtaposition of eras than taking a cruise on the Huangpu River.
+At night, the dazzling lights from Pudong shine brightly onto the more modest twilight of the Bund.